automatictester/lambda-test-runner/README.md

 - Provide support for multiple Git hostings.
 - Provide support for multiple build tools.
 - Provide the runner, not the orchestration.
 In other words, if your current CI server is Jenkins, AWS Lambda Test Runner may help you reduce your dependency on Jenkins slaves, not on Jenkins master.
-Of course you don't have to be using Jenkins to use AWS Lambda Test Runner.
+Of course, you don't have to be using Jenkins to use AWS Lambda Test Runner.

 ## Benefits